mark-hahn/coffeekup-intro/README.md

 	<body>
 	</body>

 First of all, note that the template code is real CoffeeScript code.
 CoffeeKup _is_ CoffeeScript.
-Except for some important CoffeeScript code added invisibly to the top and bottom of the template, the coffescript you write in the template is executed directly to render the output.
+Except for some important CoffeeScript code added invisibly to the top and bottom of the template, the CoffeeScript you write in the template is executed directly to render the output.
 This is very different from most template engines and is the reason CoffeeKup offers all the great features mentioned at the beginning.

 So how did `head ->` become `<head>`?
 And where does the output come from?
 There is nothing like a `write` function in the template to send out the results.
 And how did `</head>` appear out of thin air?
 The secret ingredient in the coffee recipe is the extra code that was mentioned above.